By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 OVERVIEW: THE DISNEY VACATION CLUB RESORTS

-Note: guests in Disney Vacation Club Resorts/Deluxe Villas are eligible for Disney World’s Early Entry program, for early access to its paid individual system for access to certain rides, and for its Extended Evening Hours.
+Note: guests in Disney Vacation Club Resorts/Deluxe Villas are eligible for Disney World’s Early Entry program, and have the ability to pre-book as early as seven days before check-in Lightning Lane Multi Pass and Lightning Lane Single Pass rides.
+They are also eligible for its Extended Evening Hours.

 The Disney Vacation Club (“DVC”) Resorts (also known as “Deluxe Villas”) at Walt Disney World are time-share-like resorts.
 These resorts are available not only to DVC members, but also to everyone else.